 - Cooking space: 725 square inches

 - BTUs: 40,000

-- Combines ease of gas cooking with flavor of wood and charcoal
+- Combines the ease of gas cooking with the flavor enhancement of wood, charcoal, or pellets

 - Cooking space: 280 square inches

 - Compact when folded for easy portability, yet surprisingly spacious in use

 - Rugged construction suitable for camping, RVing, or at home

 - Can run off 1-pound propane canisters or a 20-pound tank (adapter hose required)

 - Expensive for a single burner grill, and not light at 43.5 pounds